- 8.01: Class S (School License)

 (a) Each school shall keep a daily record of the attendance of each student and a course‑by‑course record of studies undertaken.
 Records should clearly indicate successful/unsuccessful performance.
 Such records must be available for inspection by the Board or its agents.

-(b) After December 31, 2011, all classroom activities for those training to be Journeypersons shall be supervised by a Sheet Metal Instructor licensed by the Board.
+(b) All classroom activities for those training to be Journeypersons shall be supervised by a Sheet Metal Instructor licensed by the Board.

-(c) After December 31, 2011, all classroom activities for those in training to be Journeypersons shall be reviewed and approved by a Sheet Metal Instructor licensed by the Board.
+(c) All classroom activities for those in training to be Journeypersons shall be reviewed and approved by a Sheet Metal Instructor licensed by the Board.

 (8) Remedial, Refresher, Completion, and Continuing Education Training.

 (a) Any school duly licensed by the Board may offer courses that are not part of a standard curriculum.

 (b) Remedial and refresher training means any and all instruction in any areas of sheet metal work offered to persons who have completed an academic program approved by the Board, but who have not been licensed by the Board.
 Such training programs may be individually designed based upon students' needs or may be a standardized "Exam Prep" course.
 Whether offered for a fee or at no cost, all such programs offered to students located in the Commonwealth shall be licensed by the Board.
 This shall include correspondence, internet, television, and similar media.